TEALSK12/introduction-to-computer-science/lesson_62.md

 ---
 #### Emphasizing with students ...
-#### Competancy - Applied Design - understanding context, defining, ideating
+#### Competancy - understanding context

 Software design is a process that takes time.
 Students can do user-centred research to help narrow down and refine your idea.
 You can create a simple survey, or some interview questions, for your friends or relatives.
+What do potential users think?
 For example, what components are necessary?
 What components are nice to have?
 Make changes to your project ideas based on these recommendations.

 ---